Spike Edney: Queen

+Other work

+During the mid-1970s, Edney recorded and toured with the Tymes and Ben E. King.
+As well as keyboards he also plays bass, guitar, trombone and contributes backing vocals.
+In the late 1970s, he was musical director for Edwin Starr and, during the early 1980s, worked with Duran Duran, the Boomtown Rats, Dexys Midnight Runners, Bucks Fizz, Haircut One Hundred and the Rolling Stones.
+He also appeared with Peter Green on his comeback tour.

 SAS Band

 Edney formed SAS Band (Spike's All Stars) in 1994, playing their first gig at The Gosport Festival (near Edney's hometown of Portsmouth).
 The original band featured Cozy Powell on drums, Neil Murray on bass and Jamie Moses on guitar.
 The band has constantly fluctuating personnel, including musicians from Queen, Whitesnake, Free, Roxy Music, Toto, and Spandau Ballet, and solo artists including Fish, Roy Wood, Leo Sayer, Kiki Dee, and Paul Young.
 Others that have appeared with the band include Suggs, Lionel Richie, Bob Geldof and Toyah Willcox.

-Other roles with Queen

-After the death of Freddie Mercury (who was Queen's main pianist), Edney took over Mercury's role on piano during Queen + Paul Rodgers 2005, 2006, and 2008 tours, playing all piano parts on a Korg Triton keyboard, in addition to all other keyboard parts.
-He returned as keyboardist for the Queen + Adam Lambert tours in 2012, 2014, and the 2015–2020 tour schedule.
-He has also been the keyboardist for the London production of We Will Rock You since it opened in 2002.